Creating a Linked Server for a PostgreSQL Database

 SSMS New Linked Server

-Then choose a provider for ODBC, enter any semi-relevant Product name, and then enter the Data Source name which you entered within the ODBC driver settings.
+Configure your settings, choose a provider for ODBC, entering the correct Data Source Name which you entered within the ODBC driver settings above in this post.

 SSMS New Linked Server Postgres

-Enter the Postgres login details as created above within this post.
+3. Enter the Postgres Login Details as created above within this post in the Security tab.

 SSMS Linked Server Login Details